 Delinquent Tax Sale

-The purchaser of property at the delinquent tax sale acquires the title without warranty and buys at ones own risk.
-The county is not liable for quality or quantity of the property sold.
-The full parcel of the defaulting taxpayer’s property will be sold to satisfy the taxes, assessments, penalties and costs, therefore the full parcel will be sold.
+The purchaser of property at the delinquent tax sale acquires the title without warranty and buys at one’s own risk.
+The county is not liable for the quality or quantity of the property sold.
+The full parcel of the defaulting taxpayer’s property will be sold to satisfy the taxes, assessments, penalties, and costs, therefore the full parcel will be sold.

 Bidding will begin with the amount of taxes, penalties, and cost of the sale.
 The highest bid is the official bid.
 The successful bid amount is due the day of the tax sale.
 Anyone wishing to become a bidder at the delinquent tax sale is asked to come in and register.
 They will receive a bidder number which is to be used during the tax sale.
 Bidders may register during the assigned time before the tax sale date.
 Terms of payment for the tax sale are cash, certified checks, or money orders.
 NO PERSONAL CHECKS ARE ACCEPTED DURING THE ADVERTISEMENT OF PROPERTY OR ON THE DAY OF THE TAX SALE.